-In addition to the resources listed on this guide, the following sites have useful lists of online newspapers and how you can access them:
+In addition to this guide, the following sites have useful lists of online newspapers and how you can access them:

-Looking for historical sources is a bit different than searching for academic articles -- here are some pro-tips!
+Looking for primary sources is a bit different than searching for academic articles -- here are some pro-tips!

 Keywords: